Learn useful New Year’s Eve Vocabulary through pictures.

 New Year’s Eve, the last day of the year, is on December 31 which is the seventh day of the Christmas season.

 In many countries, New Year’s Eve is celebrated at evening social gatherings, where many people dance, eat, drink alcoholic beverages, and watch or light fireworks to mark the new year.
+The celebrations generally go on past midnight into New Year’s Day, 1 January.

-New Year’s Eve Vocabulary – Here’s a list of English words and phrases that people often use to talk about New Year’s Eve
+New Year’s Eve Vocabulary – Here’s a list of English words and phrases that people often use to talk about New Year’s Eve.

 – The fireworks looked very splendid against the dark sky.